Inria-Prosecco/StarMalloc/ARTIFACT.md

 ## Introduction

-This artifact is in support of OOPSLA 24 paper TODO
+This artifact is in support of OOPSLA'24 paper 590.

 There are two independant parts in this artifact.
 1. StarMalloc source is included as a proof artifact in order to support the paper's formal verification claims.
 2. mimalloc-bench benchmarks are included in order to support the paper's experimental results.
-3. TODO: Firefox?

 This artifact is shipped as a VM, repurposing the ICFP 2024 artifact VM.
-The only VM tweak are the following in the VM initialization script:
+The only VM tweak are the following in the VM initialization script.
-- by default, all host's cores should be used: otherwise, some benchmarks would be meaningless;
+- By default, all host's cores should be used: otherwise, some benchmarks would be meaningless.
-- by default, 16GiB is mapped to the VM instead of 4GiB.(*)

-(*) Please note that in case of insufficient RAM on the host, ZRAM can be used.
+- By default, 16GiB is mapped to the VM instead of 4GiB.
+Please note that in case of insufficient RAM on the host, this setting can be tweaked and/or zRAM can be used.

+Note: Firefox specific build is not included, as the VM does not include a graphical environment.

 ### List of the claims

-Verified artifact, implemented in F\*-Steel Experimental evaluation on mimalloc-bench
-Integration with Firefox

-1. Proof artifact claims
+1. Proof artifact
-Quick presentation of F\*/CSL (fst/fsti files, Steel effect corresponds to the Steel framework with CSL guarantees)
+F\* is used as a proof assistant.
+More precisely, Steel is used in combination with F\*: it is a concurrent separation logic (CSL) embedded within F\*.
+There are two sorts of files: `*.fst` files and `*.fsti` files.
+The latter are interface files used to define clear abstraction boundaries between modules.
+As StarMalloc is written using a CSL, it is memory-safe.

+Following the paper apparition order:
-+ Allocator APIs: Main theorem of correctness, present in file TODO
++ Allocator APIs (section 3.1): Main theorem of (functional) correctness, present in file `src/StarMalloc.fst`
-+ StarSeq combinator and lemmas -> Files/Folder
++ `starseq` combinator and lemmas (section 3.2): `lib_misc/SteelStarSeqUtils.fst`
-+ Using StarSeq -> Point to several uses
-+ varraylist
++ `arraylist` datastructure (section 3.3): `lib_list/ArrayListGen.fst`
++ `starseq` is used for both slots and slabs (section 3.4):
+  - slabs, in `src/SlabsCommon.fst`: `left_vprop` describing the state of the memory currently used, relies on `left_vprop2`, itself relying on `starseq`
+  - slots, in `src/SlotsAlloc.fst`: `slab_vprop` describing the state of one slab (and thus many slots), relies on `slab_vprop_aux`, itself relying on `starseq`
++ Reusing the Slab Allocator (section 3.4): `src/LargeAlloc.fst`, e.g. the `trees_malloc2` function reusing the slab allocator `SizeClass.allocate_size_class` function
-+ Configurability (Section 3.5) -> Generic size classes in BLA, Config.fst
++ Configurability (section 3.5): Generic size classes in `Config.fst`, many configuration switches behind the interface

-Reproducing claims: make TODO
+StarMalloc is already verified and extracted as part of the VM.
+To reverify it from scratch: `make clean && make lib`. (`make lib -j 1` for systems with <=8 GiB of RAM, `make lib -j 3` for systems with <=16GiB of RAM, `make lib -j` otherwise).
-Proofs based on SMT can be unstable, might need OTHERFLAGS="--z3rlimit_factor 4" to help on your machine This reverifies proofs, and reruns extraction.
-Self-contained dist included Total time expected : TODO
+Proofs based on SMT can be unstable, in case of error please try the following command: `OTHERFLAGS="--z3rlimit_factor 4"` to raise timeouts.

-2. Run bla in mimalloc-bench, evaluated against ....
+Total time expected: ~30 minutes on a modern machine with 16GiB of RAM.

+2. Experimental evaluation on mimalloc-bench mimalloc-bench is an already existing memory allocator benchmarking suite.
+The artifact VM contains a prebuilt version of mimalloc-bench.
-   We observe variance across machines, however the trends should be similar X especially slow, but you can run a lighter version omitting longer artifacts with X
+We observe variance across machines, however the trends should be similar Running all of the allocators on all of the benchmarks can be especially slow.

-3. Firefox TODO

----

-1. Proof artifact claims
-+ challenge 1: interaction with the OS
-+ challenge 2: concurrency
-+ challenge 3: configurability
-+ challenge 4: non-local reasoning
-+ challenge 5: efficient datastructure
-+ challenge 6: iterating on verified implementatioN TODO

-+ val malloc -> StarMalloc
-+ val dispath -> SlabsCommon
-+ val starseq -> SteelStarSeqUtils
-+ val slabs_sl ?
-+ let slabs_sl ?
-+ let is_list -> ALG

-2. Experimental results
-TODO
+A lighter version can be run using `bash ../../bench.sh sys hm st allt`, thus comparing the system allocator (glibc allocator, `sys`), hardened\_malloc (`hm`), and StarMalloc (`st`) on all of the benchmarks.

+3. Firefox: as noted previously, a prebuilt version of Firefox with the required tweak (adding the `--disable-jemalloc` compilation flag) is not part of the artifact.
+Indeed, no graphical environment is part of the VM: as ICFP'24 submission guidelines put it, "Graphical environments in VMs are sometimes slow and unstable.".
+It has successfully been tested on Debian and Arch Linux with different Firefox versions throughout StarMalloc development.
+(TODO Aymeric wdyt?)

 ## Hardware Dependencies

 Only `x86_64-linux` environments have been tested: while other architectures could likely be used with QEMU, this could alter benchmarks.
-Also, while 16GiB of RAM should be enough, 32GiB is recommended to speed up verification time.
+Also, while 8/16GiB of RAM should be enough, 32GiB is recommended to speed up verification time.

 ## Getting Started Guide

-We provide both a fully installed VirtualBox and sources with a Nix script for StarMalloc
+We provide a full installed VM and sources.
+TODO: Explain Nix and sources

 - QEMU should be installed.
 - Leveraging the ICFP 2024 artifact VM: `./start.sh` will start the VM.
 - Once started, one can use SSH to connect to the VM: `ssh -p 5555 artifact@localhost`, the password is `password`.
+- Structure of the artifact in `/home/artifact`:
-- Verification software is installed in `/home/artifact/setup_verif`.
+  + verification software (F\*, Steel, KaRaMeL) is installed in `setup_verif`.
+  + StarMalloc is installed in `starmalloc`.
+  + mimalloc-bench is installed in `mimalloc-bench`.
-- To assess whether everything should work as expected in a very short time: `make test-artifact` should not display any error.
+- To assess whether everything should work as expected in a very short time: `pushd starmalloc && make test-artifact && popd` should not display any error.
-- Internet access should be not be required.
+- Internet access should not be required.

-TODO: Explain Nix and sources

 ## Step by Step Instructins